Enough Time for a Ritual

 of the dead.

-Gently, she will wash
+Gently, she may wash

 the colours of life